-- (1) Once the dissertation has been accepted, the chairman of the doctoral committee in consultation with the faculty representatives deploys a board of examiners to conduct the oral examination.
-The applicant can make proposals about the composition of the board of examiners.
-There is no entitlement that these proposals be taken into account. - (2) The chairman of the doctoral committee chairs the board of examiners.
+(1) Once the dissertation has been accepted, the chairman of the doctoral committee in consultation with the faculty representatives deploys a board of examiners to conduct the oral examination.
+The doctoral student can make proposals about the composition of the board of examiners.
+There is no entitlement that these proposals be taken into account.

+(2) The chairman of the doctoral committee chairs the board of examiners.
 In accordance with Sect.
 8 par.
 1 sent.
 1, he or she can transfer chairing the board to a member of the board of examiners or to another faculty member entitled to supervise doctoral dissertations or to a member of the Faculty of Arts and Humanities.

-- (3) The chairperson of the doctoral committee determines the examiners and sets the date for the defensio or disputatio (see par.
-4). - (4) For the oral examination in the form of the defensio, the board of examiners consists of the chairperson of the doctoral committee and the consultants (see Sect.
-8).
-The board of examiners of the disputatio has at least six members: the chairperson of the doctoral committee, the consultants for the dissertation, as well as three members from the group of examiners entitled to supervise doctoral dissertations in accordance with Sect.
-8. At least one member of the board of examiners must belong to a different discipline than the doctoral discipline.
-The chairperson of the doctoral committee decides on exceptions.
+(3) The chairperson of the doctoral committee determines the examiners and sets the date for the defensio or disputatio-(see par.
+4).

+(4) For the oral examination in the form of the defensio, the board of examiners consists of the chairperson of the doctoral committee and the examiners.
+The board of examiners of the disputatio has at least six members: the chairperson of the doctoral committee, the examiners for the dissertation, as well as three members from the group of examiners entitled to supervise doctoral dissertations in accordance with Sect.
+8. At least one member of the board of examiners of the doctoral committee decides on exceptions.